francoijs/pikomino/README.md

 Trains for 5000 episodes (5000 games of 2 players, the model plays both players).
 Every 500 episodes, the model is evaluated and saved.
 The model will have 4 hidden layers of 103 cells.
 103 is the width of the input layer (which represents the encoded state), and the default size of hidden layers.
-The output layer always has 12 cells (which represents the q-values for each 12 actions).
+The output layer always has 12 cells (which represent the q-values for each 12 actions).